-The term red ocean refers to a space filled with competition, all competitors attempting to secure the same market.
-Those that can innovate will push themselves out of the red ocean into the blue ocean – a space free of competition.
-Here the company can focus on offering their best possible customer service, which will lead to even more sales.
+The term red ocean refers to a room filled with competition, all competitors attempting to secure the same market.
+Those that can innovate will push themselves out of the red sea into the blue sea – a space free of competition.
+Here the company can focus on offering the best customer service, leading to even more sales.

-Nonetheless, you cannot reach that space if you are swamped down with time-consuming tasks.
-To be more agile, many businesses are choosing to outsource tedious administrative tasks to a virtual assistant.
+Nonetheless, you cannot reach that space if you are overwhelmed with time-consuming tasks.
+To be more agile, many businesses outsource tedious administrative tasks to a virtual assistant.

 What does a marketing virtual assistant do?

 The VA can add data, update data, and remove outdated info to help keep the database up to date.
-Marketers know that a strong database means more effective email marketing efforts, such as sending out newsletters, especially if the market is segmented.
+Marketers know that a robust database means more effective email marketing efforts, such as newsletters, especially if the market is segmented.
 The problem with this type of management is that it is a detailed and laborious task.
-Therefore, it’s ideal for a VA to deal with, and resolving this aspect for you.
+Therefore, it’s ideal for a VA to deal with and resolve this aspect for you.

-Your goal is to achieve the top ranking level.
-Take the first page alone: the first five (organic) search results account for 67.60% of all the clicks, whereas the levels from 6 down to 10 account only for 3.73% of all searches.
+Your goal is to achieve the top-ranking level.
+Take the first page alone: the first five (organic) search results account for 67.60% of all the clicks, whereas the levels from 6 down to 10 accounts only for 3.73% of all searches.

 You could boost your ranking through PPC campaigns.
-However, these are short lived.
-Once the campaign has ended, your rankings will drop back to levels they were at before the campaign.
+However, these are short-lived.
+Once the campaign has ended, your orders will drop back to the levels they were before the campaign.

 What makes a good marketing assistant?

-What are the benefits of hiring a marketing virtual assistant?
+What are the benefits of hiring a virtual marketing assistant?

-If you plan to hire a virtual marketing assistant there is naturally there is the financial benefit over hiring an on-site employee.
+If you plan to hire a virtual marketing assistant, there is, naturally, a financial benefit over hiring an on-site employee.
 Businesses do not need to outlay costs for setting up a workspace, having a large office, or paying as much on monthly salaries.

 Therefore, in this way, a marketer can reach their targeted audience directly, either through organic or paid channels, and therefore use analytics to measure the success of their interventions.
 This means that the ROI can effectively be measured.

-Marketing can thus become a resource for growth and revenue, rather than solely an expense.
+Marketing can thus become a resource for growth and revenue rather than solely an expense.
 As such, a VA can be a vital part of your digital marketing strategy.